Lurppis/WSB-Restaurant/readme.md

 ## Introduction

 > Hello, this is my school project, Mc Donald order clone.
+Restaurant has their own priority, car client should be placed at the top of stack, rest of clients to the end of queue.
+Application should use .Net, threading, random function and simple I/O.

 ## Code Samples